msft-mirror-aosp/platform.external.openscreen/docs/continuous_build.md

 | chromium_mac_debug     | x86-64 | Mac OS X 10.15         | clang     | debug   | built with chromium    |
 <br />

-[*] Tests run on Ubuntu 20.04, but are cross-compiled to arm64 with a debian stretch sysroot.
+[*] Tests run on Ubuntu 20.04, but are cross-compiled to arm64 with a debian sysroot.

 The chromium_ builders compile against Chromium top-of-tree to ensure that changes can be autorolled into Chromium.